-Start by running a UL2 cable (indoor/outdoor wall rated cable) where you plan to place your amplifier to your in-ceiling speakers’ location.
-That’s relatively easy to do during new constructions, but if it’s not, you’ll need to drill through the support beams for the wires to reach where you need them.
+Start by running a UL2 cable (indoor/outdoor wall-rated cable) where you plan to place your amplifier to your in-ceiling speakers’ location.
+That’s relatively easy to do during new construction, but if it’s not, you’ll need to drill through the support beams for the wires to reach where you need them.
 Remember to leave extras cable where your speakers are placed.

 Step 3: Install Wall Mount Speaker Terminals

 Cut the wall behind where you plan to place your amplifier and install your wall mount terminals.
 To install them, you’ll only need to attach the UL2 speaker cable according to the color-coded terminals and seal it in place.

 Remove the in-ceiling speakers from their brackets and connect them appropriately according to their color-coded terminals.
 Using regular speaker wire, connect the amplifier to the wall-mount terminals matching the colors indicated.

 To learn more, check out our article on how to connect in-ceiling speakers to an amplifier.